posit-dev/positron/.github/README.md

 What is Positron?

 - A next-generation data science IDE built by [Posit PBC](https://posit.co/)
-- An extensible, polyglot tool for writing code, exploring data, scientific authoring, and publishing data artifacts
+- An extensible, polyglot tool for writing code and exploring data
-- A fork of [Visual Studio Code](https://github.com/microsoft/vscode) adapted to be an opinionated environment for data-centric work
+- A familiar environment for reproducible authoring and publishing

 > [!IMPORTANT]
 > Positron is an early stage project under active development and may [not yet be a good fit for you](https://github.com/posit-dev/positron/wiki#is-positron-for-me).
 If you are interested in experimenting with it, we welcome your feedback!